adampawelczyk/ctf-writeups/thm/flag-vault-2/README.md

 ## TL;DR

-- Reviewed the updated C source code.
+- The updated C source code was reviewed.
-- Noticed that the flag isn't printed anymore, but it's still read from `flag.txt`.
+- It was observed that the flag is no longer printed directly, but it is still read from `flag.txt`.
-- Found a format string vulnerability in `printf(username)` inside `print_flag()`.
+- A format string vulnerability was found in the `printf(username)` inside the `print_flag()` function.
-- Used the `%s` format specifier with positional arguments to leak memory contents.
+- The `%s` format specifier was used with positional arguments to leak memory content.
-- Brute-forced stack positions until the flag appeared in the output.
+- The stack positions were brute-forced until the flag appeared in the output.

 ## Source Code Analysis

-Here's the updated part of the code that stands out:
+This is the vulnerable section of the updated code:

 ```c
 void print_flag(char *username){